Topological charge and black hole photon spheres in massive gravity: Conclusions

 Next, we interpreted the reason for the black holes in massive gravity possessing total topological charge $Q_t= 0$, in contrast to $Q_t = -1$ for black holes in standard Einstein gravity~\cite{Wei:2020rbh}, as arising from the difference in how the effective potential $H (r, \theta)$ falls off at radial infinity, in both cases.
 The black holes in general relativity (with different asymptotic geometries i.e., flat, AdS, or dS), all seem to have their potential function $H (r,\theta)$ behaving identically in the large radius limit, and this matches with their total topological charge being $Q_t = -1$.
 However, for the black holes in massive gravity theory studied here, the asymptotic behaviour of the potential function $H (r, \theta)$ is quite different for the case of even and odd number of PS's cases, categorising them in different topological classes.
 Thus, we conclude that the asymptotic behavior of the $H (r, \theta) $ plays a major role in deciding the total topological charge of the black holes PS's, rather than the lapse function of the geometry.
 0.2 cm Next, for both the neutral and charged black holes in massive gravity, we studied the landscape of photon spheres in the parameter space of $(\alpha, \beta)$, and identified the regions (using figs.~\ref{fig:bh_area} and~\ref{fig:ps_area}) where there exist one, two or zero PS's.
 Our results in these cases are summarised in the table~\ref{table:summary}.

 0.2cm

+We noted that for both neutral and charged black holes, the black hole size and also the unstable photon sphere size decreases as the parameters $\alpha$ or $\beta$ increase.
+For the stable photon sphere we find the following.
+Its size decreases as $\alpha$ increases.
+As $\beta$ increases, its size can decrease or increase depending on the choice of $\alpha$.
+The effects of the parameters, $\alpha$ and $\beta$, on the size of the black hole and (stable and unstable) photon spheres are summarised in the fig.~\ref{fig:alpha, beta on rh} and fig.~\ref{fig:alpha, beta on rps}.
+It might be interesting to study the effects of other parameters, such as charge and graviton mass, on the size of the black holes and photon spheres.
+We leave these issues for future with a view to finding better approaches to address the numerical complexity of the system.
+0.2cm

 It would be interesting to study the topological properties of PS's for naked singularities and rotating black holes in massive gravity~\cite{Hendi:2022qgi}, as would the cases with different asymptotic geometries, which might through new information, as compared to standard Einstein gravity.
 It is observed in~\cite{,Junior:2021dyw,Junior:2021svb} that the black holes that have no PS's, can yield panoramic shadows, seen (almost) all around the equator of the observer’s sky.
 It would be interesting to check this panoramic shadow formation for the black holes in massive gravity having no PS's, as well.
 Due to the existence of one stable PS for certain black holes in massive gravity, one may check for the occurrence of echoes of quasinormal modes~\cite{Huang:2021qwe}.
-We leave these issues for future work.
+These might be interesting areas to explore in future.
+0.2cm